University Programs

 The Frank J. Hatfield Ingenuity Award is presented to a team that shows the most engineering ingenuity in the design and/or construction of their bridge based on the requirements of the competition rules.

-The teams that win these three awards receive an AISC Student Steel Bridge Competition Scholarship.
-AISC will provide $1,000 in scholarship funds to a student or students of the team's choosing for the upcoming academic year.
-Winning teams must select these student(s) by September 1, 2022.
+All teams that compete at the SSBC National Finals are eligible for this award.
+In addition, AISC will provide a $1,000 AISC Student Steel Bridge Competition Scholarship to a student or students of the team's choosing for the upcoming academic year.
+Winning teams must select the student(s) by September 1, 2024.